These almond thumbprint cookies are melt-in-your-mouth tender and positively addicting.

 Notes

-If you can't find super fine ground almond flour at your local market, you can order it - Super Fine Ground Almond Flour.
+- If you can't find super fine ground almond flour at your local market, you can order it (find the link below).
 Or, simply put regular almond flour in a food processor along with ½ cup of the all-purpose flour and process for a minute or two.
-The extra grinding will keep the almond flour from interfering with the soft, tender texture of these cookies.

 Recommended Products